· · · ·

 Can I freeze vegan breakfast burritos?

 Absolutely!
 I have a Freezer Breakfast Burrito recipe too!
-But all you really need to do is let all the ingredients cool.
+But all you really need to do is let all the ingredients cool before assembling the burrito (minus the tortilla which should be warm so it doesn’t tear when you roll it).

 Then wrap the burrito in some parchment paper, and then foil.